marklove5102/r8brain-free-src/README.md

 method should be used which calls the resampling process until the output buffer is filled.

+The overall input-to-output delay or latency can be obtained via the `CDSPResampler::getInputRequiredForOutput()` function.

 ## Notes

 When using the **r8b::CDSPResampler** class directly, you may select the